thatstoasty/prism/README.md

 - Add support for combining shorthand flags, like so: `-abc` instead of `-a -b -c`.
 - Try to avoid `Dict` and `try/except` blocks in order to support compile time command building.
 - Add persistent flag mutually exclusive and required together checks back in.
+- Add version flag and version function, like with `help`.
+- Use os exiting function, instead of just panicking.
+This will let users handle the case where we normally just panic.
+- Add support for stdout/stderr writer configuration, instead of just using print.

 ## Improvements

 - Tree traversal improvements.
-- `ArcPointer[Command]` being passed to validators and command functions is marked as inout because the compiler complains about forming a reference to a borrowed register value.
+- `ArcPointerPointer[Command]` being passed to validators and command functions is marked as mut because the compiler complains about forming a reference to a borrowed register value.
 This is a temporary fix, I will try to get it back to a borrowed reference.
 - For now, help functions and arg validators will need to be set after the command is constructed.
 This is to help reduce cyclical dependencies, but I will work on a way to set these values in the constructor as the type system matures.
 - Once we have trait objects, use actual typed flags instead of converting values to and from strings.